standardhealth/proxy-shim/README.md

 With default settings, the app will now be running at `http://localhost:8080`

-The Backend Service Client can also be run using docker.
-Make sure you have docker installed and running, then build the image and run the client.
+The Subscription Proxy server can also be run using docker.
+Make sure you have docker installed and running, then build the image and run the server.

 ```./build-docker-image.bat
 docker-compose up